apache/parquet-format/VariantShredding.md

 }
 ```

-The group for each named field must be required.
+The group for each named field must use repetition level `required`.

 A field's `value` and `typed_value` are set to null (missing) to indicate that the field does not exist in the variant.
 To encode a field that is present with a null value, the `value` must contain a Variant null: basic type 0 (primitive) and physical type 0 (null).

-The series of objects below would be stored as:
+The table below shows how the series of objects in the first column would be stored:

 | Event object                                                                       | `value`                           | `typed_value` | `typed_value.event_type.value` | `typed_value.event_type.typed_value` | `typed_value.event_ts.value` | `typed_value.event_ts.typed_value` | Notes                                            |
 |------------------------------------------------------------------------------------|-----------------------------------|---------------|--------------------------------|--------------------------------------|------------------------------|------------------------------------|--------------------------------------------------|